-Welcome to the Intensive English Program at Capital University.
+Welcome to the Intensive English Program (IEP) at Capital University.
 We are pleased that you have chosen Capital as a place to improve your English language skills, learn more about American culture, and experience University life on a small and friendly campus in the middle of America in Bexley, Ohio.

-If this is your first time studying in the United States, you are studying here in the shadow of a pandemic that has not quite completely lifted.
-Fall 2022 calls face-to-face classes, but we have to be mindful that this could change.
+If this is your first time studying in the United States, you are studying here in the shadow of a pandemic.
+While there are no mask requirements, you certainly can wear one if that will make you more comfortable.
+Covid is not completely gone-there are still cases, and with the arrival of cooler weather and flu season, it is important to be extra cautious about your overall health and well-being.
 With that said, the Center for Global Education, as well as the Capital community, is committed to providing everyone with a safe and healthy learning environment.
-As such, please note the University's policy below: